neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 ⏸️ PAUSE here for class-wide discussion

 ---
-> ⏳ 10 min

-As a class, we will watch this [video of an experiment on stickleback aggression](https://youtu.be/ZfcGZCGdGVE).
+As a class, let's watch this [video of an experiment on stickleback aggression](https://youtu.be/ZfcGZCGdGVE).
 As you watch, take your own individual notes on what is happening throughout.

+---
+> ⏳ 5 min

-***Q: What was similar among the stimuli?
+***Q: What was similar among the stimuli presented to the fish?
 What was different between the stimuli?***

-***Q: What do you think was being tested by the experiment shown in the video?***
+***Q: Summarize what was being tested by the experiment shown in the video and the experimental design.***

-***Q: Briefly describe the experimental design behind what was shown in the video (the experimental design to test what you think was being tested).***

-***Q: As a group, decide how you can calculate bite rate for each stimulus while watching the video.
-What data do you need to make that calculation?
-How would you measure that data?
-Make a plan that you can execute when we re-watch the video.***
+***Q: Make a plan for how you would collect data to calculate bite rate for each stimulus based on the video.
+(What data do you need to make that calculation?
+How will you measure and record that data?).***

-⏸️ PAUSE here for the second viewing of the video.

 ---
-> ⏳ 10 min
+⏹️ STOP here for today.

+On your own, re-watch [the video](https://youtu.be/ZfcGZCGdGVE) to collect the experimental data you just discussed with your group and complete the following three questions to bring to the next class:

 ***Q: Based on the data you collected, make a graph of bite rate versus stimulus.***

-***Q: Based on the data in your graph, describe the relationship between at least two features of the stimuli and aggressiveness in male stickleback fish.***
+***Q: Based on the data in your graph, describe the relationship between at least two features of the stimuli and aggressive behavior in male stickleback fish.***

 ***Q: Based on the statement that 'red coloration is a sign stimulus for stickleback aggression', define 'sign stimulus' generally.***

-***Q: Based on your observations of the experiment, what are some issues with the statement that 'red coloration is a sign stimulus for stickleback aggression FAPs'?***

-⏹️ STOP here for today
+---

 (day2)=